End User Computing Risk Management

 End User Computing risk is a more prevalent issue than many would care to acknowledge.
 Given that the data produced by EUCs is accepted and trusted by management and other end-users, they quickly become the basis for integral business decisions and reporting, meaning that ensuring they are effectively managed is essential.

-As end user computing applications develop and become more complex, the potential for EUC risk also increases.
-Yet, because we have become so accustomed to using things like spreadsheets to house confidential data, we have also become less aware of the risks associated with using these tools.
+As End User Computing applications develop and become more complex, the potential for EUC risk also increases.
+Yet, because we have become so accustomed to using things like spreadsheets to house confidential data, we have also become less aware that using these EUC tools comes with an associated risk.

 Whilst EUCs have become critical to financial operations, if a spreadsheet or database has thousands of lines of code, receives data from other systems, uses multiple macros or is not regularly reviewed, then you are exposed to end user computing risk.
 These factors mean that one may not know if a change has taken place and present multiple opportunities for data to be altered, whether genuine, unintentional or malicious.